 14 Later on, after John was arrested, Jesus went into Galilee, where he preached God’s Good News.
 15 “The time promised by God has come at last!” he announced.
 “The Kingdom of God is near!
 Repent of your sins and believe the Good News!”

-Some Taize for our first chapter of Mark!
+HERE is some Taize for our first chapter of Mark!

-“The kingdom of God is justice and peace,
+“The kingdom of God is justice and peace

 and joy in the Holy Spirit.